 You can go to your local bottle shop and pick up anything from a $50 bottle to a $300+ bottle of spirits.
-Or even for the Game of Thrones obsessed guy, Johnny Walker has a limited edition range out just for them.
+Or if you're guy is obsessed with certain shows or cultures, then find something specific for that.
+For example, Johnny Walker has a limited edition range out just for Game of Thrones fans.

-This goes for any travel loving person, but I'm so glad that eco luggage is now a thing!
+This is a great gift for any travel-loving person, not just for men, but I'm so glad that eco luggage is now a thing!

 Etiko is one of my favourite sneaker brands.
 They make converse-style shoes including hitops, lowcuts and slip ons in cool colours.

-Etiko is founded on the principals that everything they make is made ethically, sustainably and conscientiously for animals, people and the environment.
-They are also currently on the way to become carbon-neutral by 2020 for their entire supply chain.
+Etiko is founded on the principles that everything they make is made ethically, sustainably, and conscientiously for animals, people, and the environment.

-Dock & Bay have great range of sand-free beach towels, but the most exciting thing is their swim shorts are made from 100% recycled plastic bottles.
+Dock & Bay has a great range of sand-free beach towels and swim shorts that are made from 100% recycled materials.

 I love Will & Bear hats.
-They fit well, are sustainably made and plant trees with every purchase!
-They have wide brimmed hats, caps or even straw hats and beanies, depending on the season.
+They fit well, are sustainably made, and they plant 10 trees with every purchase!
+They have wide-brimmed hats, caps, or even straw hats and beanies, depending on the season.